 Establish cross-border data sharing protocols.

-Transform Health led the development of the Health Data Governance Principles, which bring a human rights and equity lens to the governance of health data, while supporting sustainable and resilient public health systems that can deliver UHC.
+The Health Data Governance Principles bring a human rights and equity lens to the governance of health data, while supporting sustainable and resilient public health systems that can deliver UHC.
 The Principles were developed through an inclusive and consultative process, bringing together more than 200 contributors from 130 organisations.
 They have been endorsed by more than 170 organisations and governments.

-Transform Health led the development of a Model Law on Health Data Governance, which provides a tool for governments, and the foundation for a global and regional framework.
+The Legislative Blueprint (Model Law) on Health Data Governance provides a tool for governments, and the foundation for a global and regional framework.
 As a blueprint and flexible framework, it offers a legislative guide and resource that can be used by countries (fully or in part) to support in strengthening national legislative frameworks on health data governance.
-The Model Law is designed to be non-prescriptive and allows for flexibility and adaptability to local contexts and needs.
+It is designed to be non-prescriptive and allows for flexibility and adaptability to local contexts and needs.

-Transform Health is working with governments and national stakeholders to strengthen national health data governance legislative and regulatory frameworks.
+Transform Health is working with governments and national stakeholders to review and strengthen national health data governance legislative and regulatory frameworks.
 This process is supported through our tested technical support approach and tools.

 Through the #MyDataOurHealth campaign, Transform Health is raising public and political awareness about the importance of personal health data, its potential public benefit, and the need for government action to ensure good governance nationally, regionally and globally.
 Through the campaign we are mobilising communities to call for action on this issue.